 A Life Well Lived

-Last week I attended the memorial service of my cousin, Wesley Duewel who passed away at the age of 99.
+Three years ago this week, I attended the memorial service of my cousin, Wesley Duewel who passed away at the age of 99.
+He gave his life to the cause of Christ and world missions for the past 75 years.
 When he was five playing in his sandbox, he heard God call him to be a missionary in India.
-He was faithful to that call and for the past 75 years, he gave his life to the cause of Christ and world missions.

-Although he is well known because of the 2.5 million of his 10 books that are now in 58 languages, those who met him recognized that helived by the words he used to sign his letters: "All for Jesus."
+Although he is well known because of the 2.5 million of his ten books that are now in 58 languages, those who met him recognized that he lived by the words he used to sign his letters: "All for Jesus."

 Rev. Mark Wilson writing about the passing of Wesley Duewel, told that seven years ago his congregation was transformed as they went through Dr. Duewel's book Ablaze for God.
 They invited him, then age 92, to Hayward so he could share his heart and pray with them.
 To their delight, he accepted the invitation.
 Rev. Wilson wrote: